ARREST AND INITIAL APPEARANCE

 Following the judgment at a sentencing hearing, or a ruling on a Rule 29 or Rule 33 Motion, a clients has 14 days to file a notice of appeal.
 If a client has entered into a plea agreement with the government, he normally waives the right to an appeal except for very narrow circumstances.
 Clients who have not waived their right to appeal may proceed with their full rights of appeal.

-Do you want more information, or need to schedule a consultation?
-Click below to contact our office.
-You will receive a response within 24 hours.
+Want more information, or need to schedule a consultation?
+Click below to email our office or give us a call at (469) 288-0888.